Adventurers' Club of New York: Los Angeles

+The club was started by Jack Roulac, a member of the Chicago chapter who founded the club when he moved to Los Angeles.
+The membership has included actors and adventurers as varied as Buddy Ebsen, John Anson Ford, Bob Gilliland, John Goddard, Sterling Hayden, Dick Kelty, and Paul MacCready.
+The club's logo and flag was originally designed by Ginger Lamb, whose husband Dana was also a member.
+A plaque with the logo was affixed on the Ranger 4 space mission by members who worked at JPL, and remains on the moon to this day.
+Honorary members and speakers have included Buzz Aldrin, James Cameron, and Tenzing Norgay.

 Members

 In 1925, the club had 185 total members, of whom 140 were active.
 The Adventurers' Golden Jubilee (1964) listed 195 active members and 68 associate members, for 263.

 Among the members of the Adventurers' Club of New York were many prominent citizens, travelers, writers, artists, and explorers, including the following.
 Members who attended the first meeting on December 7, 1912, are indicated with "[O]," for original.